acailic/acailic.github.io/_notes/oca-chapter-4.md

   A continue statement with label Identifier attempts to transfer control to the enclosing labelled statement that has the same Identifier as its label; that statement, which is called the continue target, then immediately ends the current iteration and begins a new one.
 The continue target must be a while, do, or for statement or a compile-time error occurs.
 If no labelled statement with Identifier as its label contains the continue statement, a compile-time error occurs.

+- You cannot have break or continue in an 'if' or 'else' block without being inside a loop.
+Note that the problem statement mentions, "...occuring by themselves".
+This implies that the given statement is not wrapped within any other block.

+Note: break with a label is possible in an if/else statement without a loop:
+ label: if(true){
+      System.out.println("break label");
+      break label; //this is valid
+   }

 ## QUESTIONS

 Test Cases Facts